Download Contact Sales

 Public

-Public information assets are defined as data that is freely available for access by any person, regardless of whether the person works for the organization or is an individual providing the information.
-For example, public websites, publicity campaigns, and media information published for public consumption, such as a press release, etc.
+Data freely available for access by any person, regardless of whether the person works for the organization or is an individual providing the information.
+For example, public websites, publicity campaigns, and media information published for public consumption such as a press release.

 Internal Use

-Internal use data assets are defined as information that is released to the Company or by the Company in the course of conducting its business.
+Information released to or by the Company in the course of conducting its business.
 Such information is to be used only for internal purposes and must not be provided to any person(s) not directly employed by the Company.
-For example, this may include support data provided for a technical support ticket, email exchanges, shared online meeting information, or internal Company information provided to employees for the purpose of conducting business.
+For example, support data provided for a technical support ticket, email exchanges, shared online meeting information, or internal Company information provided to employees.

 Confidential

-Confidential information assets are defined as information that is provided to the Company or by the Company in the course of conducting its business, where the audience is intentionally limited because of confidentiality concerns.
-Essentially, this is information that is provided on a need-to-know basis.
+Information provided to or by the Company in the course of conducting its business, where the audience is intentionally limited because of confidentiality concerns.
+This is information provided on a need-to-know basis.
 For example, information from a private desktop computer or financial information presented in a meeting for only those attending.
 This includes information provided under the expectation of an NDA.

-Information assets provided to a select Company audience and shared strictly under the terms of 'professional trust' must not be given to any persons outside of that audience unless authorized in writing by the information owner.
-If the person providing this sensitive information is not the information owner, then the information should be declined.
-For example, security credentials to access a private computer or application, cyber encryption keys, strategic business information that would be valuable to a competitor, internal Company financials, or sensitive employment or personnel information.
+Information provided to a select Company audience and shared strictly under the terms of "professional trust."
+Must not be given to any persons outside of that audience unless authorized in writing by the information owner.
+For example, security credentials, cyber encryption keys, strategic business information, internal Company financials, or sensitive employment information.

 Email Information Assets

-Email services will routinely, directly or indirectly, contain information that originates from outside the Company.
+Email services will routinely contain information that originates from outside the Company.
 All company computer devices, including mobile devices, submitted to Sysadmin for network access approval will be required to have local data encryption enabled by default.
 No computer device will be approved for access to any Company network subnet without local data encryption being enabled.

-With the exception of email, all digital information asset retention periods submitted will inherit the following maximum retention periods unless otherwise approved in writing.
+With the exception of email, all digital information asset retention periods inherit the following maximum retention periods unless otherwise approved in writing: Public, no limit.
+Internal use, 360 days.
+Confidential, 90 days.
+Highly sensitive, 30 days.

 Any information assets provided as documents must be converted and stored in digital form.
-If documents are also required to be retained in their original form, they must be clearly marked with the information grade and the acceptance date before the documents are submitted to line management for secure filing.
-Otherwise, all non-digital information assets must be marked as 'not retained [dated]' and returned to the information owner.
+If documents are also required to be retained in their original form, they must be clearly marked with the information grade and the acceptance date before submission to line management for secure filing.
+Otherwise, all non-digital information assets must be marked as "not retained [dated]" and returned to the information owner.

 CCPA/GDPR Compliance